ambientlight/amplify-cli-action/README.md

   }
   ```

   The first 3 policy statement blocks contain neccessary IAM permissions for Amplify CloudFormation deployments to work, while the last one contains permissions corresponding to AWS resources that are commonly used in Amplify (as an example): `auth`, `api`, `hosting`, `storage`, `function`.
 You will most likely **NEED TO ADD** more permissions corresponding to other resources used in your project.
-Please note above policy statement is quite permissive, you can further constraint it down to specific service actions, but this can be a bit annoying as it is not clear and obvious what permissions you will need for a given amplify category resource, most likely you will find yourself iteratively deploying while tweaking IAM permissions until deployment succeeds.
+You may further constraint it down to specific service actions, but this can be a bit annoying as it is not clear and obvious what permissions you will need for a given amplify category resource, most likely you will find yourself iteratively deploying while tweaking IAM permissions until deployment succeeds.

 5. In the previous page group creation dropdown, find a newly created policy in the list, add a name (`AmplifyDeploy`) and click on Create Group.
 6. Select a newly created group for this new user, click through the other steps and finish creating a new user.